marinasundstrom/Blazor8Test/README.md

 * There are two versions of the "Show data" page -``ShowData`` (server-side), and ``FetchData`` (client-side using Web API).
 Workaround with "FetchData" because you can't currently route to pages in WebAssembly.

 * There is a ``RenderingContext`` object that can be injected into components to check whether your component is running on the server, or on the client (WebAssembly).
-Like telling when a client-side component is being prerendered on the server.
+There is also a property telling whether prerendering is in progress.

 * Added a ``Shared`` project for stuff (Models etc) that is used by both Server and Client.